-Many early maps depicted what was known at the center.
+Many early maps depicted what was known at the center and the periphery contained uncharted territory.
 The religious beliefs at the time influenced the direction of the map; for instance, south was at the top of the map in Al-Sharif al-Idrisi’s 1154 depiction of Africa and the Mediterranean region, as south was the direction of Mecca in Muslim mapmakers’ tradition.
 His maps contained no monsters and were more concerned with representing the world as it was without the influence of politics, religion or mathematics.

 Around this same time, Christian maps often put east at the top.
 This referenced the Christian sites in modern day Israel/Palestine, Lebanon, Egypt, and Syria.
 The Mappa Mundi, created around 1300 by England’s Hereford Cathedral, put Jerusalem at its center, God above and Africa to the right.
 The unknown places at the edges of the map are filled with monsters, giving us insight into the worldview of the medieval Christians who commissioned and created this map.